GigaPan photography - a whole lotta fun!

 Be sure to use an "intelligent charger", as some cheap chargers can shorten the life of your batteries due to over-charging.
 The good chargers are quite expensive, but worth the money in the long run.
 The advertised cell life of hundreds of cycles can only be achieved with a charger that continually monitors the current, voltage and delta characteristics, and then backs off the current; I use a La Crosse model, and limit the maximum charge rate to 200mA.

 I like my Pentax K-x because it too uses AA batteries, and has an in-camera processing function known as "HDR Capture Mode", which makes vibrant day and night panoramas possible.
 Its successor model, the Kr, has expanded HDR capabilities, and uses either a propriety lithium battery, or four AAs.
-Of course, the pros may want an AC adaptor, for those long, full day shoots, and would use 3rd party software to process their auto-bracketed shots into HDRs, but I get a lot of fun just using what comes out of the camera.
+Of course, the pros may want an AC adaptor, for those long, full day shoots, and would use 3rd party software like Photomatix to tone-map their auto-bracketed shots before stitching, but you can get a lot of fun just using what comes out of the camera.

 Even greater detail can be had with DSLRs and tele-zooms - for example this shot taken with a Tamron 300mm out of my bedroom window in Dulwich Hill.
 When taking large numbers of photographs, i.e. up in the hundreds or even thousands, new problems begin to manifest, such as battery power, changing lighting conditions, and ever greater memory and computer requirements.
 But, with patience, trail and error, and a bit of forward planning, amazingly detailed panoramas can be achieved - like this one.